A new trend has developed in medical billing software over the last two years, and it’s one that healthcare providers need to be wary of.

 No follow up—One large medical billing software company marketed revenue cycle management at a low percentage, but neglected to mention that the service included only submission of the claim—no follow up.
 Anyone who knows anything about medical billing knows that this is like flushing a large percentage of your claims down the toilet.
 Without follow up, many claims simply will not be paid.
 Sadly for the practices involved, some were near bankruptcy by the time they figured out that no follow up was being done on their claims.

-Off-shoring healthcare billing services to India —Most of these companies are contracting with medical billing offices in India and shipping your claims overseas.
+Off-shoring to India—Most of these companies are contracting with medical billing offices in India and shipping your claims overseas.
 This raises a lot of concerns including:

 - HIPAA—Data security is a very big concern with offshoring patient information, and laws regarding privacy are not the same in other countries.
 Keeping PHI secure is even more difficult when it’s shipped out of the country.
 And will a Business Associate Agreement (BAA) mean as much to those companies?
 Doubtful.